Aliases for STARD6 Gene

 GeneCards Summary for STARD6 Gene

 STARD6 (StAR Related Lipid Transfer Domain Containing 6) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism of steroid hormones.
+Among its related pathways are Metabolism of steroid hormones and Metabolism.
 Gene Ontology (GO) annotations related to this gene include lipid binding.
 An important paralog of this gene is STARD5.

 May be involved in the intracellular transport of sterols or other lipids.
 May bind cholesterol or other sterols (By similarity).